PACFA Provisional and Clinical Registrants are eligible to be NDIS providers in all States and Territories

-PACFA has received reports that the process to apply to be a provider under the NDIS Commission is time consuming and potentially very expensive.
+PACFA has received reports that the process to apply to be a provider under the NDIS Commission is time consuming and potentially very expensive - we advise registrants to find out about requirements and costs prior to applying.
 The process appears to be aimed principally at organisations rather private practitioners.
 All applicants are required to go through a Quality Audit by one of the Approved Auditors.
 PACFA understands that there are significant costs associated with the audit.
-Some PACFA members who are already providers have reported that the audit is expected to cost in excess of $1,500.

 List of downloadable resources: